HOME > Learning Experiences > Character Education

 Character is the core of education in Jurongville Secondary School (JVS) in terms of philosophy, rationale and approach.
 It is integrated throughout the curriculum rather than a supplemental component.

-Education in JVS revolves around the development of character in our charges.
-It is the foundation from where other areas are built on.
+Education in JVS revolves around the development of character our students.
+It lays the foundation for learning to take place.

-The school believes that character would be the first foremost element that will prepare our charges to excel in life in the outside world.
+The school believes that character is the first and foremost element that will prepare our students to be world ready.

 Character and Citizenship Education Framework